 Delay your retirement

 You can choose to continue working or reduce your hours if you really don't think you can afford to retire at the moment.
 The longer you work, the more you can pay into your pension fund and every penny could make a difference when you do eventually retire.
+Remember though, that the value of your pension pot could go down as well as up and you may get back less than has been invested.
+There's no guarantee that you'll be better off after a delay.
+You should also check to see if your pension offers valuable guarantees or benefits that might be lost if you don't retire at your originally selected date.

 Find out what you're entitled to